gpappasunb/flexspan/README.md

 This Pandoc Lua filter dynamically converts text enclosed in custom delimiters into LaTeX commands.
 It's designed for flexibility, allowing users to define their own placeholders and corresponding LaTeX commands through metadata.

-## Purpose
+## First steps

-The primary purpose of `flexspan` extension is to provide a simple, yet powerful, way to create custom inline formatting in Pandoc-flavored Markdown, assigning the symbols with specific commands (classes).
+The main purpose of the `flexspan` extension is to let users create custom inline formatting in Pandoc-flavored Markdown.
+Users assign symbols to specific commands (classes).

-First, some placeholders should be defined in the extension's metadata, and assign them to a "command".
-With these definitions in place, the extension scans the document paragraphs for the presence o opening and closing placeholders, and encapsulates the text inside the placeholders into a new span, with the class provided by the command defined.
+First, define placeholders in the extension's metadata and assign each to a command.
+The extension scans paragraphs for these placeholders, then wraps the enclosed text in a new span with the specified class.

 Suppose we have this definition in the metadata: